We have chosen a preferred bidder to refurbish and redevelop the Haggerston Baths building.

 Haggerston Baths opened in 1904 and closed in 2000.
 It is included in the Victorian Society's list of the most endangered Victorian and Edwardian buildings in England and Wales and costs the Council about £100,000 every year to cover maintenance and security.

 The aim of this project is to identify a long-term and self-sustaining future for the building and preserve public access to this unique and much loved Hackney asset.

 The cost of restoring the building and bringing it into public use is estimated to be in excess of £20 million.
 The Council cannot afford to pay this cost up front, but does not want the building to fall out of public ownership.
 So in 2015 we asked developers to come forward with expressions of interest in restoring the building and bringing it back into public use.
 The winning developer will have to cover the cost of the work and then pay the Council rent for an annual lease.
 This means the Council gets a regular source of income without outlaying millions of pounds up front.

 Of those parties who expressed an interest ten developers went on to make formal proposals.
 Of these, three were shortlisted based on an earlier consultation where residents were asked what facilities and uses they would like to see on the site.
-One developer has since pulled out, leaving two proposals.
+One developer pulled out, leaving two proposals.